Project Goal & Objectives

 Robin is a first-year master’s student at Queen’s University who is researching whether the Bathhurst caribou herd is changing their migration routes as a result of climatic factors.
 He was born and raised in Yukon and as a result is passionate about issues affecting the North.
 He is especially fascinated with northern ecosystems and how they will be affected by climate change.

-As a 4th year Honours Environmental Biology student at Queen’s University, Emily worked as a research assistant to the 2018 NWT project while carrying out her own fieldwork to investigate factors influencing spruce germination in the study area.
+Emily was an Environmental Biology student at Queen’s University.
+She worked as a research assistant to the 2018 NWT project while carrying out her own fieldwork to investigate factors influencing spruce germination in the study area.
 Her Honours thesis, Microhabitat of Tree Seedlings at Latitudinal Treeline, Northwest Territories was supervised by Dr. Ryan Danby.
 Now working toward an M.Sc. at the University of British Columbia, Emily hopes to pursue a future of environmental research in relation to the changing climate and looks forward to contributing to the scientific community in the years to come.

 Joel is a professional photographer and Environmental Studies and Outdoor Education student at University of Alberta Augustana.
 He worked as a research assistant to the 2018 NWT project.
 In addition to helping with the research, he is using photography, videography, and design to clearly communicate the scientific work we’re doing.

-Danielle was a fourth year Environmental Studies student at Queen’s University who completed her Honours project under the supervision of Dr. Ryan Danby.
-Her thesis, Differences in Vegetation Composition and Structure at Greening and Non-greening Sites in the Northwest Territories, Canada, analyzes vegetation community data collected during the 2018 NWT project.
+Danielle was an Environmental Studies student at Queen’s University who completed her Honours project under the supervision of Dr. Ryan Danby.
+Her thesis, Differences in Vegetation Composition and Structure at Greening and Non-greening Sites in the Northwest Territories, Canada, analyzed vegetation community data collected during the 2018 NWT project.
 Danielle is interested in the effects that rising temperatures have on northern ecosystems and hopes to pursue future research pertaining to environmental adaptation to climate change.